platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 [`services.yaml`](../../add-services/_index.md), and [your app configuration](../../create-apps/_index.md).

 Most notably, the `payload.deployment.routes` object's keys are all of the URLs made available by the environment.
-Note that some will be redirects.
+Note that some are redirects.
 To find those that are live URLs filter to those objects whose `type` property is `upstream`.

 ## Maximum activities and parallelism